 Katherine Hayes is BPC’s director of health policy.
-Previously, Hayes worked as an associate research professor in the Department of Health Policy at The George Washington (GW) University School of Public Health and Health Services, and served as co-director of Health Reform GPS, a website jointly sponsored by the Robert Wood Johnson Foundation and GW’s Hirsh Health Law and Policy Program, to provide unbiased information about health reform legislation.
+Previously, she worked as an associate research professor in the Department of Health Policy at The George Washington (GW) University School of Public Health and Health Services, and served as co-director of Health Reform GPS, a website jointly sponsored by the Robert Wood Johnson Foundation and GW’s Hirsh Health Law and Policy Program, to provide unbiased information about health reform legislation.
 She also taught graduate courses in advocacy, policymaking, and the federal budget process.

 Prior to joining GW, Hayes served as vice president of health policy for Jennings Policy Strategies, Inc. She was also a member of the health and legislative practice groups at Hogan & Hartson, LLP (now Hogan Lovells), policy director for two large Catholic health systems, and policy director for Cardinal Glennon Children’s Hospital.